k8snetworkplumbingwg/whereabouts/doc/proposals/fast_ipam_by_node.md

 <hr>

+### Implementation Phases

+## Phases

+In order to make iterative improvements and work towards this feature in pieces we have laid out the implementation in phases.

+Initial phase:
+[] Fast ranges base functionality

+Feature parity phase:
+[ ] Range start, range-end function
+[ ] Live changes to range (from regular to fast)
+[ ] Multiple ranges

+Optimization phase:
+[ ] Dynamic range slice rebalancing

 ## Design

 The IPAM configuration format would be updated to include enablement of this feature and configurations for the feature.